 I M 365 - Designing for the World Wide Web

 A studio course exploring typography and visual layout principles of interactive website design.
 Survey of theory, history, and methods of web design solutions.
 Discussion of transitional strategies in response to developing technologies.
 Cross-listed as ART 365.
-Prerequisite: ART 205, IM 213; or consent of instructor.
+Prerequisites: ART 205, IM 213; or consent of instructor.

 I M 385 - Intermediate Video for Interactive Media

 Introduction to High Definition (HD) video and grip essentials.
 Advanced lighting and cinematography.
 Enhanced proficiency in non-linear editing.
 Prerequisite: IM 285.